 While brioche bread is considered the “classic” choice for french toast I personally prefer to use either a classic white bread or even challah.
 You can really use any bread you prefer but just be sure to adjust your cooking time based on the thickness and density so it doesn’t burn.

 There are a couple of reasons why this can happen:

-- Your bread is sliced too thin, make sure to get an uncut loaf so you can cut the desired thickness at home, including your slot for stuffing (see pictures at the end of the post).
+- Your bread is sliced too thin, make sure to get an uncut loaf so you can cut the desired thickness at home, including your slot for stuffing (see pictures below).

 - You soaked your bread too long in your egg mixture.
 This has to be a quick dip and flip, you don’t want to leave the bread in the bowl while you pour yourself a cup of coffee or it will be too wet and will not cook properly.